White slave trade affair: Aftermath

-The White slave trade affair attracted international attention to the ongoing issue of sex trafficking.
+The scandal attracted international attention to the ongoing issue of sex trafficking.
 The intense press coverage resulted in public interest in the issue.
 It resulted in an international campaign against sex trafficking, which became labelled as white slave trade.
 Campaigns against sex trafficking first started in Belgium after the scandal of 1880, and spread from there to Great Britain in 1885, to France in 1902 and to the United States in 1907.